 what is structured Agile?

-Structured agile method combines traditional waterfall or WBS models with agile methodology to have a complete understanding of the project and a viable work plan to bring a product or service to market on time and on budget.
-Having understood and documented the big pictures, this methodology will set clear and focused short-term goals in order to deliver the product or service in the planed time and agreed budget.
-A product or service is analyzed and is broken down to many phases.
-These phases have their own backlog which are used for features in each sprint.
-Phases could run in parallel or in sequence as long as they don’t depend on each others output.
+The structured agile method combines traditional waterfall or WBS models with agile methodology to have a complete understanding of the project and a viable work plan to bring a product or service to the market on time and on budget.
+Having understood and documented the big pictures, this methodology will set clear and focused short-term goals in order to deliver the product or service in the planned time and agreed on a budget.
+A product or service is analyzed and is broken down into many phases.
+These phases have their own backlog which is used for features in each sprint.
+Phases could run in parallel or in sequence as long as they don’t depend on each other’s output.
 A phase could have one or more sprints in duration and the product may be shipped out at the end of any phase or even sprint.

 How Structured Agile works?

-The structured Agile teams spend sufficient time at the beginning of a project to research the complexity of the entire project life cycle and divid the projects into many phases.
+The structured Agile teams spend sufficient time at the beginning of a project to research the complexity of the entire project life cycle and divide the projects into many phases.
 Each phase will have its own backlog and will require several sprints to complete each phase.
 Only the first phase and its first sprint are well defined when the project development begins.
-At end of each sprint, the lessons learned or changes made in the requirements by the product / business owner are used to adjust the remaining sprints.
+At the end of each sprint, the lessons learned or changes made in the requirements by the product/business owner are used to adjust the remaining sprints.
 If everything goes according to the plan in a given sprint, the next sprint or phase is well defined and ready to go as soon as the current sprint is finished.
 If not, the team readjust the next sprints before starting the current sprint.
-The benefits of this approach are two fold.
-First, the team has clear understanding and goals before starting any phase of the project and can plan each phase accordingly. second the team can adjust its plans at end of each sprint which should take no longer than four to six weeks due to new realities.
-This way a project could be adjusted or even terminated in every 4 to 6 weeks before costing enormousness resources and time.
+The benefits of this approach are two-fold.
+First, the team has a clear understanding and goals before starting any phase of the project and can plan each phase accordingly.
+Second, the team can adjust its plans at the end of each sprint which should take no longer than four to six weeks due to new realities.
+This way a project could be adjusted or even terminated every 4 to 6 weeks before costing enormous resources and time.

-If you are managing a project or a portfolio of projects in a startup, try the most flexible and affordable project management software with awesome collaboration feature in the market today.
+If you are managing a project or a portfolio of projects in a startup, try the most flexible and affordable project management software with an awesome collaboration feature in the market today.
 The time to get things done is now.
-Get your 1 month free trail here!
+Get your 1-month free trial here!